hunter-college-ossd-fall-2019/Team3-workflow/README.md

 Darren Zhang:
 In doing step 3, I learned remotely add an upstream to same directory as my origin.
 I did not encounter any problems.
+In doing step 5, I did not encounter any problems.
+I learned what programming languages my team members know.